hartwigmedical/scripts/pgx/README.md

-# HMF_PGx README
+# PEACH

-HMF_PGx is a pharmacogenomics tool developed for the [Hartwig Medical Foundation pipeline](https://github.com/hartwigmedical/pipeline5).
+Pharmacogenetic Evaluator And Caller of Haplotypes (PEACH) is a pharmacogenomics tool developed for the [Hartwig Medical Foundation pipeline](https://github.com/hartwigmedical/pipeline5).
 It imports haplotypes and related variants from a curated JSON file, and inspects the presence of these variants in the germline VCF.

 It creates two output files: